AromaKitsune/aromakitsune.github.io/pages/3DS-System-Font-Customization.md

 17. You should have the `SystemFont.cia`, rename "SystemFont" to anything you want.

-18. Add the CIA file to SD Card.
+18. Add the CIA file to the SD Card.

 ## Installing a custom font